xjylyh/sass/doc-src/SASS_CHANGELOG.md

   `#f00`, not as `red` or `#ff0000`.
 In compressed mode, Sass will continue to choose the most compact possible representation for colors.

+* Add a `:functions` argument to pass custom Ruby functions to a single {Sass::Engine} without affecting the global environment.
+This option can take either a single module or a list of modules.
+All public methods of these modules will be made available as Sass functions.

 * Add support for unit arithmetic with many more units, including angles, times, frequencies, and resolutions.